Laravel vs Node.js: Everything You Should Know Before Ratifying Project Backend

 - Complex Single-page apps

 Popular apps using Node.js as backend technology

 - NASA revealed that Node.js made migrating data from legacy databases to a cloud database effortless.
-It created a single database for any query and reduced access time by a massive 300%.
+It created a single database for any query and reduced access time by 3x.

-- Twitter launched Twitter Lite with a 30% faster launch time and quick loading on slower connections.
+- Twitter launched Twitter Lite with a significantly faster launch time and quick loading on slower connections.

 - Netflix decreased startup times and significantly improved performance.
-They migrated their backend from Java to Node.js that resulted in a decrease in startup time from 40 minutes to 60 seconds.
+They migrated their backend from Java to Node.js that resulted in a decrease in startup time from minutes to a few seconds.